You’ve always wanted to write a novel. But something’s stopped you.

 As Stephen King says, “Put interesting characters in difficult situations and write to find out what happens.”

-(I cover strategies for both types here.)
+(I cover strategies for both types and talk about how to structure a novel here.)

 Step 3: Create an unforgettable main character.